OpenTermsArchive/contrib-versions/Github/Terms of Service.md

 GitHub may offer subscription-based access to our API for those Users who require high-throughput access or access that would result in resale of GitHub's Service.

-I. Additional Terms for GitHub Pages
+I. Additional Terms for GitHub Pages and Learning Lab

-**Short version:** _The GitHub Pages hosting service is subject to certain rules, in addition to the rest of the Terms._
+**Short version:** _The GitHub Pages hosting service and GitHub Learning Lab are subject to certain rules, in addition to the rest of the Terms._

+1\.
+GitHub Pages

 Each GitHub Account comes with access to the GitHub Pages static hosting service.
-This hosting service is intended to host static web pages for GitHub users.
+This hosting service is intended to host static web pages for All Users.
 GitHub Pages are subject to some specific bandwidth and usage limits, and may not be appropriate for some high-bandwidth uses or other prohibited uses.
 Please see our GitHub Pages guidelines for more information.
 GitHub reserves the right at all times to reclaim any GitHub subdomain without liability.

+2\.
+GitHub Learning Lab

+If you decide to purchase and use the GitHub Learning Lab and associated documentation, depending on the nature of your usage, the GitHub Learning Lab Terms and Conditions found at either https://lab.github.com/organizations/terms or https://lab.github.com/terms will apply..

 J. Third Party Applications